CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ```
 php artisan make:model Film
 ```

-- Have a look in the *app/Models* folder, you should find that a *Film* class has been generated.
+- Have a look in the _app/Models_ folder, you should find that a _Film_ class has been generated.
 - Laravel uses something called Eloquent (https://laravel.com/docs/11.x/eloquent) for object-relational mapping.
 As we will see, it is based on the Active Record pattern.

 > **Convention over Configuration.** Laravel works on conventions.
-If we create a model class called *Film*, it will assume that this maps to a database table called 'films'.
-We don't have to do anything else to set up the object-relational mapping.
+If we create a model class called _Film_, it will assume that this maps to a database table called 'films'.
+We don't have to do anything else to set up the object relational mapping.

-## Tying everything together

-### Displaying all the films
+## Tying everything together - Displaying all the films

 - Open _FilmController.php_.
 - Add a use statement to import the Film class.